Eugenia Burzio: Career

 Burzio was born in Poirino, Piedmont.
 Initially, she pursued a career as a violinist but decided instead to concentrate on opera singing whilst a teenager, stating she was born in 1879 in order to study voice at the Milan Conservatory with Carolina Ferni who herself had studied with Giuditta Pasta.
 She made her professional début as Santuzza, in Pietro Mascagni's Cavalleria rusticana, at the Teatro Vittorio Emmanuel, Turin in 1899.

-She went on to enjoy a highly successful career throughout her homeland as a lyric-dramatic soprano, although her ardent, larger-than-life mode of vocalism was not calculated to appeal to the taste of more conservative British and American audiences and she never sang at Covent Garden or the Metropolitan Opera.
-This has limited the scope of her international reputation.
-However she had huge successes in South America, Egypt and Russia—at St Petersburg's Aquarium Theatre.
+During her career, she performed across her homeland as a lyric-dramatic soprano, although her vocal technique did not appeal to conservative British and American audiences.
+She also saw success in South America, Egypt and Russia—at St Petersburg's Aquarium Theatre.

 Burzio was a magnetic actress and she became particularly associated with the music of the verismo school of composers, exemplified by Mascagni, Catalani, Leoncavallo, Umberto Giordano and, to a certain extent, Puccini.
 She was a star performer with a fanatical following at Italy's pre-eminent opera house, La Scala, Milan, during the first two decades of the 20th century.
 There Burzio appeared in a wide repertoire, often under the baton of Toscanini, her roles including Gluck’s Armide, Bellini’s Norma, Alfano's Risurrezione, Franchetti's La Figlio di Jorio, Pacini's Saffo, Catalani's La Wally and Loreley, Aida, La Gioconda, and Cavalleria Rusticana.

 In addition, Burzio cut a number of frequently gripping 78-rpm gramophone recordings in Milan between 1905 and 1916.
 Towards the end of her career, however, she suffered from a nervous disorder and general ill-health.
 She made her final stage appearance in 1919, in Ponchielli’s Marion Delorme.
 Burzio died at Milan, three years later, aged 40, of kidney failure.
 She is buried in the family tomb in Chieri, Piedmont.